SystemPause/WAD_group_project/README.md

 to the other user's email inbox where the message sender will be our website's email.
 The actual sender's information will be presented in the email title.

-Every users you have contacted will appear on your contact history where you can rate him/her on the scale of 1 to 5.
+All the users you have contacted will appear on your contact history where you can rate each user on a scale of 1 to 5.
 We have made sure that once you have rated, you wont have to refresh the page to see the changes.

 The page is made responsive and adaptable to changes so feel free to resize your browser or access it from your phone.